-Most appointments through GoodRX Care are only $19 each if you have a Gold membership.
-The gold membership itself costs $9.99 per month but also comes with additional perks like additional savings on prescriptions, etc.
+Most appointments through GoodRX Care start at $19 each if you have a Gold membership.
+The gold membership itself costs $9.99 per month for individuals and $19.99 per month for families but also come with additional perks like additional savings on prescriptions, etc.

 Appointments without a Gold membership cost $49 each.

 K Health is a telemedicine app that allows you to text with board-certified primary care doctors — but no phone calls or video meetings.
 K Health’s team of medical professionals is available to chat between 9 a.m. and 11 p.m.
 EST, seven days a week.